 With a functional prototype, I looked to evaluate the effectiveness of my design through semi-structured usability tests as well as guerilla testing sessions.
 Tests ranged from informal conversations while showcasing the app, to a semi-structured usability test complete with post-test questions.

-Overall feedback was positive, with users even expressing how cool it would be to see Tranquility develop into a real application.
+User testing showed that Tranquility was effective in addressing the problem statement, with users even expressing how cool it would be to see Tranquility develop into a real application.

 👍"I would say it was pretty straightforward, the experience is in line with what I expected of a productivity app."